Hassanein Hiridjee

 Hassanein Hiridjee (born in 1975 in Antananarivo) is a French-Malagasy entrepreneur.
-He is the CEO of the panafrican group Axian and a leading figure in the Indian Ocean business world.
+He is the CEO of the panafrican group Axian.

 Biography

 Education

-Hassanein Hiridjee comes from a Khoja (sometimes known as Lawati) family who settled in Madagascar.
+Hassanein Hiridjee comes from a Khoja (locally known as Karane) family who settled in Madagascar.
 He graduated from the Tananarive French Lycée in 1992.
 He then graduated from the ESCP Business School in Paris.

 Career

 In France, he held several positions in the financial sector before returning to Madagascar.
 In 1997, he joined the family business initially named Hirimix, founded by his uncles.
 In December 2015, the company was renamed Axian.
 Axian is now active in the telecom, energy, real estate and financial services sectors globally.
 Its expansion beyond Madagascar began in the Indian Ocean and then Africa more widely through forming a presence in Tanzania with the takeover of the operations of Tigo (Milicom SA), in Togo in entering TOGOCOM's capital, in Senegal with a partnership with Xavier Niel, and also in the Ivory Coast.